 Team building in Milton Keynes

 If you want to get your company out of the office for a day and try your hand at some team-building activities, Kents Hill Park has got all the facilities you need for a fantastic day.
 Our School Sports day Package challenges your team with a variety of classic races from bean bag balance, Hula Hoop and Egg & Spoon races.
 We will provide everything you need so just bring a willing team.
 Our Street Dance Battle activity gives you the chance to work with a professional dance teacher who will work with your ideas to create an amazing routine.
 We will then hold a talent-show style competition to see who has created the best dance.
 If you fancy something more classic, we can host Badmington, Short Tennis and Dodgeball matches in our courts with prizes for the winners.
-Team building is really beneficial and a chance for your employees to work on communication and problem solving, so give us a call today to book your team building event.
+Team building is really beneficial and a chance for your employees to work on communication and problem solving, so give us a call today to book your team building event and hire one of our halls in Milton Keynes.